JohnDBR/simple-yaml-translate/README.md

 # simple-yaml-translate
-Basic ruby translator for your locales
+Basic ruby translator for your locales.